-The chances are high if you are reading this article that you are a visual artist to some degree.
+Chances are high that if you are reading this article you are a visual artist to some degree.
 Maybe you have years of shooting under your belt, having started off shooting film and familiar with the printing process.
 On the flip side, perhaps the popularity and accessibility of digital shooting inspired you to take a deeper interest in photography and filmmaking.
 You may even be an artist who strictly uses your smartphone as a tool, yielding results that beg viewers to exclaim “that takes better pictures than my real camera!”
 With so many moments being captured digitally and shared virtually these days the popularity of printing and giving life to pictures outside of the digital realm has taken a nose dive.
-Here are 7 things you get to experience when you print your images:
+Here are 7 things you get to experience when you print your images.

-Hosting an Art Exchange
+Why You Should Host an Art Exchange

 Do you have amazingly talented friends whose work you enjoy immensely but may exceed your budget when it comes to decorating?
 Do you want an excuse to throw a party?
-Host an Art Exchange!
+Host an art exchange!
 Those in attendance are required to print multiple prints of just one work of art, whether it be a photograph, movie still, or photo of any other medium.
 Once printed, mount them to a piece of white cardstock at which point they can be further embellished upon, or not.
 The amount of editions that should be made are dependent on the amount of guests attending the party.
 Once everyone arrives, let the trading begin.
 This is just one way to build a community of strong relationships with nearby artists, as well as an opportunity for your work to be seen by an even greater scope of creatives in your immediate area who may know people who can help accelerate your own artistic endeavors.
 Feeling ambitions?
 Frame all the new art you just collected and make an accent wall in your home to show off how extraordinary your friends are!

 “In Quoting Others, We Cite Ourselves” – Julio Cortazar